Alvin Plantinga's free-will defense: Natural evil

 A challenge to the free will defence is natural evil, evil which is the result of natural causes (e.g. a child suffering from a disease, mass casualties from a volcano).
 Criticism of natural evil posits that even if for some reason an all-powerful and all-benevolent God tolerated evil human actions in order to allow free will, such a God would not be expected to also tolerate natural evils because they have no apparent connection to free will.
 Patricia A. Williams says differentiating between moral and natural evil is common but, in her view, unjustified.
 "Because human beings and their choices are part of nature, all evils are natural".

 Advocates of the free will response propose various explanations of natural evils.
 Alvin Plantinga references Augustine of Hippo, writing of the possibility that natural evils could be caused by supernatural beings such as Satan.
-Plantinga emphasizes that it is not necessary that this be true, it is only necessary that this possibility be compatible with the argument from freewill.
-There are those who respond that Plantinga's freewill response might address moral evil but not natural evil.
+Plantinga emphasizes that it is not necessary that this be true, it is only necessary that this possibility be compatible with the argument from free will.
+There are those who respond that Plantinga's free will response might address moral evil but not natural evil.
 Some scholars, such as David Griffin, state that free will, or the assumption of greater good through free will, does not apply to animals.
 In contrast, a few scholars, while accepting that "free will" applies in a human context, have posited an alternative "free creatures" defense, stating that animals too benefit from their physical freedom though that comes with the cost of dangers they continuously face.

 The "free creatures" defense has also been criticized, in the case of caged, domesticated and farmed animals who are not free and many of whom have historically experienced evil and suffering from abuse by their owners.
 Further, even animals and living creatures in the wild face horrendous evils and suffering – such as burns and slow death after natural fires or other natural disasters or from predatory injuries – and it is unclear, state Bishop and Perszyk, why an all-loving God would create such free creatures prone to intense suffering.